karmaniverous/stan-cli/.stan/system/stan.todo.md

 - Lint — remove unused variable in run.action
   - Deleted `legacyWarned` local and its assignments from `src/cli/run/action.ts` (debugFallback messages unchanged).

+- Imports hygiene — session barrel + test adoption
+  - Re-exported common session helpers from `src/runner/run/session/index.ts` and updated a test to import from the barrel (no behavior change).